What is Bankruptcy?

 - U.S. Bankruptcy Trustee (1985 – 1994)

 - Senior Member of Robert D. Bradley & Associates Bankruptcy Attorneys (1991 – Present)

 Mr. Hopkins attended the University of Denver Sturm College of Law, where he served as Editor of the Denver Tax Law Journal, ranking member of the American Inns of Court, winning the AmJur awards in Taxation and Trial Advocacy.
 Mr. Hopkins graduated from law school in 1989, was admitted to the Colorado Supreme Court in 1990, then obtained an advanced law degree in taxation (L.L.M.) in 1991 at the University of Denver.

 Mr. Hopkins is a member of the Tax Attorney Section of the Colorado Bar Association, the US Tax Court, US District Court, the 10th Circuit Court of Appeals and the El Paso County Bar Association.
 He is the founder and President of TaxHelp, Inc. and the Taxpayer’s Advocate.

-Ms. Lerch has been a paralegal since 1993.
+Mrs. Lerch has been a paralegal since 1989.
+She is the mother of 3.
 She graduated from Pueblo Central High, Colorado.
-She attended the School of Management and Technology, where she enrolled in the Legal Secretary Program, which she completed at Range Community College in Fort Collins, and later attended Colorado State University, where she crafted her skills.
+She attended the School of Management and Technology, where she enrolled in the Legal Secretary Program, which she completed at Front Range Community College in Fort Collins, and later attended Colorado State University, where she crafted her skills.
 Her other credentials include:

 - Paralegal/Legal Assistance Course of Study in Westlaw